webhookdb/webhookdb/webhookdb-website/src/docs/integrating.md

 The example also includes an explanation of using Materialized Views, which will replicate the data from your WebhookDB database directly into your own database.

+<a id="notifications"></a>

+# Notifications

+Whenever a row changes in WebhookDB, you can be notified in one of two ways:

+1. Through normal webhooks.
+Check out the [`webhookdb webhook` command docs](/docs/manual/#webhook) for more details.
+2. Through "super webhooks", which are simple, synchronous, and resilent.
+This is done through the [`webhookdb sync` command](/docs/manual/#sync) command.
+[Read what makes these webhooks "super"](/docs/webhooks/).